 Note: The word, “prophet” (Nabi) in the Quran consistently refers to Muhammad when he was alive.

 From the above verses, it is clear that the believing women are advised to cover their chests not to wear head cover or veil (hijab) as it is not supported or advocated by the Quran.
-The instructions related to women’s dress code is very general as God has not exactly specify how much they will cover or how much how much they will reveal (for example, what He has done in the case of ablution – 5:6) leaving the decision with the believing women themselves to adjust them in their particular situations and what they use for their clothing.
-The right or privilege that is given to them by God, no one neither the society nor the state can take it away from them.
+The instructions related to women’s dress code is very general as God has not exactly specify how much they will cover or how much they will reveal like what He has done in the case of ablution in (5:6) leaving the decision with the believing women themselves to adjust them in their particular situations and what they use for their clothing.
+The right or privilege that has been given to them by God, no one neither the society nor the state can take it away from them.